-See Capital Gain Election on page 3 before completing Part II.
+See Capital Gain Election earlier before completing Part II.

 Line 6.
 Leave this line blank if your distribution does not include a capital gain amount or you are not making the 20% capital gain election, and go to Part III.